AlexWang18/DarkDivide100/README.md

 <img width="648" height="564" alt="image" src="https://github.com/user-attachments/assets/914a1255-5d46-4c24-a400-200e0afbed08" />

 I averaged ~85-90 miles per week in the 12 weeks before the race with my peak weeks before my taper at 121, 100, and 116 mpw, all with 10k+ gain.
 I also bike commuted at least 50 miles a week plus whatever biking mileage I had from the weekend bike adventure I schemed up.
 I also rode a couple of mid week, between work days bikepacking trips with buddies out on the peninsula because why the hell not.
+Wednesday lunch runs were also essential for heat acclimation (shoutout SLU bubble runners!)

 I usually only did a single intensity session per week which more often than not ended up being track intervals with Club Northwest on Tuesday.
 I sometimes added a tempo later on the week once deeper into the build which was something like 3-6 miles at MP or hills but I usually was a bit too lax to add on a second workout.